 If you have a custom control, such as the multi-value control, installed for the Visual Studio client but not the web client, work item forms in the web fail to render.

 You will need to update to the latest version of your control.
-It is necessary to add a web layout that doesn’t contain the missing control element.
+It is necessary to add a web layout that does not contain the missing control element.
 You can find the latest multi-value control for TFS 2017 Update on the Custom Controls for TFS Work Item Tracking page.
 For more information on the layout, see All FORM XML elements reference (TFS 2015) page.

 TFS version is RC2 instead of the final release